-In Functional Medicine we look for the causes of disease rather than just treating the symptoms.
-Functional Medicine revolves around our patient.
-Using DIG IN style to gather health history, we work as a team to hear your story.
-We attempt to fine the true cause of your illness.
-We can use state of the art lab tests and theory to help you achieve optimum health.
+In Functional Medicine, the focus is laid on identifying the causes of disease rather than just treating the symptoms.
+Functional Medicine revolves around the patient.
+Using the DIG IN style, we gather as much possible information and health history from the patient.
+We work as a team to hear to their story in an attempt to find the exact cause of the illness.
+If necessary, we use state of the art lab tests and theory to help achieve optimum health.

-Functional Medicine includes a nutrition plan, supplements, health coaching to get to the root of your issue.
-Functional Medicine will assess Food, Detox, Hormones, Energy, Cardio, Metabolic, and above all Gut Health.
+Functional Medicine includes devising a nutrition plan, adding supplements, providing health coaching to heal the root of your issue.
+Functional Medicine assesses Food, Detoxification, Hormones, Energy, Cardio, Metabolic, and above all Gut Health.
 To learn more click here.

-Many natural treatments can be hard to follow due to so many options.
-We match the treatment with the patient.
-We will meet the patient where they are.
-This helps the patient step to success rather than feeling overwhelmed with the treatment plan.
+Many natural treatments may not be easy to follow due to various options available.
+We match the therapy to the patient’s liking and requirement.
+We meet the patient where ever they are in comfortable surroundings.
+This helps the patient to move over to see and feel the success rather than feeling overwhelmed with the treatment plan.

-In functional medicine we take a different approach.
-Rather than covering up symptoms, we look for each person’s causes of inflammation and disease.
-We use the most up to date research.
+In functional medicine, we take a different approach.
+Rather than covering up symptoms through chemical formulations, we look for the causes of inflammation and disease.
+We use the most up to date diagnostic research on the disease.

-Once we know your triggers, we remove the things that are causing strife in your body.
-We replace the things that your body is missing.
-We remove hidden infections, allergens, toxic chemicals, and foods that you are sensitive to.
-And, we replace digestive enzymes, vitamins and nutrients, and healthy bacteria.
-We also balance hormones and brain health.
+Once we know what triggers the sickness in the patient, we remove the things that create strife in the body.
+We add the things that your body is missing from your diet.
+We remove hidden infections, allergens, toxic chemicals, and foods that you are sensitive to replacing them with digestive enzymes, vitamins and nutrients, and healthy bacteria.
+We also balance hormones and add feeds to promote brain health.

 What is a Nurse Practitioner?

-Nurse Practitioners are the health partner of choice for millions in the US.
-They blend knowledge in treating health issues with an added focus on disease prevention.
-NPs bring a comprehensive perspective to health care.
+Health partners who have become the choice for millions in the US are called Nurse Practitioners.
+They combine knowledge in treating health issues with an added focus on disease prevention thus bringing a comprehensive perspective to health care.

 Women’s Health Care Alternative Medicine

-The women’s health care patient we see were not sure they were making the right women’s health care choices.
-Now patients get women’s health care from us as they had a sense there must be a better way.
-We feel we can help find a better way to perform women’s health care.
+The women’s health care patients we see were are more often not sure if the health care choices they make are the best.
+But when patients get women’s health care from us as they experience a sense of wellness and realize it is a better way.
+We feel we can help find the best option for each patient in administering women’s health care.

 Why alternative medicine?

-Many have disdain with normal women’s health care, but leery of alternative medicine.
-Also many are seeking alternative health care but don’t feel like telling their doctor about it.
+Many females have disdain for average women’s health care options available, but at the same time are leery of alternative medicine.
+Also many are love to seek alternative health care but don’t feel like telling their doctor about it.

-Hence, a lot of women feel lost in normal health care.
+Hence, a lot of women feel lost with standard health care plans, not knowing what the best they should adopt is.
 But the truth is that the health care system is going through a period of change.
 This is called functional medicine or integrative medicine.
-Hence, you can be an agent of that change.
+Hence, we can be an agent of that change.

-Practice being still.
-As little as ten minutes a day spent in quiet time can give you physical, mental, and emotional health.
-Focus on deep breathing, which allows oxygen to reach the tissues and quiet the mind.
-Also it allows space for your inner voice to emerge and guide you in your life.
+It is advisable to practice being still.
+Spend as little as ten minutes a day as quiet time in solitude to give yourself physical, mental, and emotional health.
+Focus on deep breathing, which allows oxygen to reach all cells and tissues and also quietens the mind.
+This exercise will also allow space for your inner voice to emerge and guide you in your life.